BenedictaUche/Technical-Writing-Portfolio/cll57dibe000009k64fja2id8.md

 When you need a new array piece, go for `slice()`.
 When you want to shake things up in an array, use `splice()`.
 With these tools, you're good to go.
 Happy splicing and slicing!

+Like and leave a comment.
+If you have questions, I'd be delighted to answer them.

 ## Additional Resources

 * [Array.prototype.splice() - JavaScript | MDN (](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)[mozilla.org](http://mozilla.org)[)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)